-The candidate must submit a copy of his thesis and propositions in final form to the chairman and to each member of his examining committee, and a copy of the propositions and an abstract of the propositions to the divisional graduate secretary not less than two weeks prior to his final examination, which according to the Institute regulation must be held at least two weeks before the degree is conferred.
-After his examination two copies of the thesis are to be submitted to office of the Dean of Graduate Studies to be proofread.
+Thesis and Final Examination.
+The candidate must submit a copy of his thesis in final form to the chairman and to each member of his examining committee, not less than two weeks prior to his final examination, which according to the Institute regulation must be held at least two weeks before the degree is conferred.
+After his examination two copies of the thesis are to be submitted to the office of the Dean of Graduate Studies to be proofread.
 In addition, one copy, corrected after proofreading by the Graduate Office, is to be submitted to the divisional graduate secretary for the divisional library.
 All reproduced copies may be either electrostatic bound copy (Xerox or similar) or electrostatic vellum (Xerox or similar).